B.C. Break Times: Your Rights

 Break Times in B.C.
 Workplaces

-In British Columbia, the Employment Standards Act (ESA) sets out the province’s employment rights.
-Most employees (there are some exemptions) can take one 30-minute break for a meal, in their first five hours of work.
+In British Columbia, the Employment Standards Act (ESA) sets out employees’ rights regarding breaks.
+Most employees (with some exemptions) are entitled to a 30-minute unpaid meal break after working five consecutive hours.

 - Hours of work